JeffNania/Jeff-Nania-BFOR-516-Final-Project/README.md

    c)

-Which models seem to perform the best for this prediction?
+2) a) Which models seem to perform the best for this prediction?

-Do the models perform best when considering all the factors or just some of the factors?